-The other main finding is that personally receiving such disclosure/feedback on the behaviour of others has a significant impact with there being strong evidence that the mechanism works to reinforce any apparent trend that players observe.
-In the experiment conducted, this caused such greater information availability to hasten the decline in contributions.
+The other main finding is that personally receiving such disclosure/feedback on the behaviour of others has a significant impact with strong evidence that the mechanism works to reinforce any apparent trend that players observe.
+In this experiment, this caused such greater information availability to hasten the decline in contributions.
 In the setting where no one received any kind of disclosure/feedback, contributions remained remarkably stable at a relatively high level.